“No matter what people tell you, words and ideas can change the world.”

 How Words Predict Our Behavior

-He goes on to say that when people are being deceptive in laboratory experiments, their use of first person singular drops significantly.
-Dr. James explains, “Indeed, the use of “I” is one of the best predictors of honesty.”
+He goes on to say that when people are being deceptive in laboratory experiments, their use of the first-person singular drops significantly.
+Dr. Pennebaker explains, “Indeed, the use of “I” is one of the best predictors of honesty.”
 How much more can we learn by analyzing how a person speaks about themselves and the choice of words they use?

 Former FBI Behavioral Analyst, Dr. Jack Schafer sheds light on the subject by explaining that,